 With the SGC group working through their shock, Keyes once again took command, "Commander?
 If Earth has fallen and the Tollan are small in number, who are you working with?"

-"Yes," the Commander agreed, "but I have hope now.
-Your fleet...surely you can win against the Ori?"
+"Yes," the Chinese commander agreed.
+Her eyes shined, when she continued.
+"But I have hope now.
+Your fleet.
+Surely you can win against the Ori?"

 Keyes coughed, "I would like to say so, however aside from the Odyssey we primarily use upgraded Goa'uld and Tollan technology."

 He didn't mention the UNSC's homegrown MAC weaponry, because it was anyone's guess how they would work against the Ori.
 Literally, considering the best indication they had of a physical impact's effect on the monstrously powerful ships was Bra'tac's kamikaze with a Ha'tak.
-Not exactly the same, as a barraged of multi-hundred ton shells.
-The Covenant weapons were a different story though.
+Not exactly the same, as a barrage of multi-hundred ton shells.
+The Covenant weapons were a different story.

 Those weapons, probably had plenty of potential to ruin the Ori's day.
 Especially the Energy Projector, which by all indications was at least as powerful as an Ori weapon.
-So yeah, they probably had a better chance than anyone else who had fought the Ori, especially with the fact that once the Sun Tzu could be refit to the Odyssey's standard- something that wouldn't take long with a UNSC mobile drydock in the fleet -they would have two updated 304s and the Ecumene to fight with.
+They probably had a better chance than anyone else who had fought the Ori, especially with the fact that once the Sun Tzu could be refit to the Odyssey's standard- something that wouldn't take long with a UNSC mobile drydock in the fleet -they would have two updated 304s and the Ecumene to fight with.
+More than enough, surely.

 All that being said, Keyes wasn't one to get someone's hopes up pointlessly.
 Better to play it safe, and see just how well they fought against the Ori.